Writing Tips: 251 - 260

 In response to Mike Jones' pet peeve, Nancy LaGuardia comments: From a

 marketing perspective, "First Annual" is acceptable.
-It
+It indicates to

 the public that the event will continue to be an annual affair and to